Vito217/VRIDE/README.md

 * Y or B: Open Menu.
 * Left/Right trigger: Pointer Click/Drag.
-* Left/Right stick press: Teleport.
+* Left/Right grip: Teleport, Grab 3D Objects.

 All previous commands can be executed using the VR and physical keyboards.